radiosilence/python-nginx/README.md

 python-nginx
 ============

-Simple reader/writer of nginx config files, for use in config generation.
+This is a simple reader/writer of nginx config files, for use in config generation because string manipulation is so '90s.

-Python 3 compatible.
+It also works with Python 3!

 Quickstart